marain-dotnet/Marain.Instance/docs/adr/0007-azure-pipeline-security-model.md

 ## Context

-This ADR defines an approach for a least-privilege Azure DevOps Pipeline that supports the automated deployment, teardown and re-deployment of a complete Marain instance.
+This ADR defines an approach for a least-privilege Azure DevOps Pipeline, using a Microsoft-hosted agent, that supports the automated deployment, teardown and re-deployment of a typical Azure PaaS-based solution.

 The challenge here is to balance the varied benefits of having a self-sufficient, repeatable pipeline with the need for adequate security controls to minimise the risk of the pipeline becoming the source of a security incident.